Java Card

 Over the years, Java Card has evolved to accommodate advancements in technology and the increasing complexity of security needs.
 The introduction of Java Card 2.1 in 1999 marked a significant step forward, introducing support for more sophisticated cryptographic functions and enhanced interoperability with other systems.
 Subsequent versions continued to build on these advancements, incorporating features that addressed the growing threats to digital security.

-Related: Screenshots
+Related: Inbox

 By the early 2000s, Java Card had established itself as a leading platform for secure applications, particularly in the banking and telecommunications sectors.
 The technology became the de facto standard for contactless payment systems, identity verification, and secure access to networks.